influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/_index.md

   - /influxdb/v2.4/tools/influxql-shell/
 ---

-Use InfluxQL (SQL-like query language) to interact with InfluxDB and work with your times series data.
+Use InfluxQL (an SQL-like query language) to interact with InfluxDB, and query and analyze your times series data.

 In InfluxDB 1.x, data is stored in [databases](/{{< latest "influxdb" "v1" >}}/concepts/glossary/#database) and [retention policies](/{{< latest "influxdb" "v1" >}}/concepts/glossary/#retention-policy-rp).